 What is a heat exchanger and why is it essential?

 A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while blocking the air in your home from mixing with the furnace exhaust.
-Sometimes the heat exchanger fails, either from cracks generated by continual expansion and contraction due to heating and cooling of the metal, or from rust.
+Sometimes the heat exchanger fails, either from cracks generated by constant expansion and contraction due to heating and cooling of the metal, or from rust.
 When a heat exchanger fails—under particular conditions—the exhaust gases, including carbon monoxide, can blend with the air in the house.
-A properly operating furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can present a safety risk.
+A properly functioning furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can pose a safety hazard.

 How can I be certain that my heat exchanger really has failed?

 Service Experts’ ACE-certified technicians have received specialized training in diagnosing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly functioning furnace should not produce significant levels of carbon monoxide.
 The technician will then warn the customers of the dangers associated with the failed part and offer professional consultation regarding next steps.

 What happens after an HVAC technician diagnoses a cracked heat exchanger?

 Once you have a confirmed diagnosis from an expert, your fundamentalquestion will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, industry standard is that the heat exchanger must be replaced.
 In fact, the American Gas Association recommends that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.